-Location: St Mary's School Ascot\School Handbook\Safeguarding\Safeguarding Policy 412a Page: 17 of 31 Last Reviewed: November 2024 Next Review: July 2025 Author/Lead: Pastoral Deputy Head
+Location: St Mary's School Ascot\Sch St Mary's School Ascot\School Handbook\Safeguarding\Safeguarding Policy 412a Last Reviewed: March 2025 Next Review: July 2025 Author/Lead: Pastoral D Deputy Head

 STAFF BEHAVIOUR POLICY

 Guidelines on Professional Behaviour

 Staff are expected to manage pupil behaviour effectively to ensure a good and safe educational environment in school in accordance with the DfE Teachers' Standards (updated July 2021), and to have a clear understanding of the needs of all pupils including those with SEND or mental health needs.
 It is staff's responsibility to behave professionally in all their dealings with children and specifically with pupils for whom staff have a duty of care.
 This guidance has been produced to help staff establish the safest possible learning and working environments where an atmosphere of trust exists in which colleagues can conduct their professional lives with confidence.
 The aims are to safeguard young people - all staff have both a duty of care and a responsibility to speak up about safeguarding and welfare matters using the Whistleblowing procedures.